Sunday 31 May 2026

 From its perch on top of the Cotswold escarpment the Gloucestershire village of Bisley is a place of sweeping vistas.
 On the eastern side of the village it’s possible to see all the way past Royal Wootton Bassett to the Ridgeway and the Marlborough Downs; to the west are stunning views of the Toadsmoor valley as it winds its way down to the former mill town of Stroud.

 The Bisley Open Gardens event is an opportunity to visit some of the beautiful gardens of the village.
-Six gardens will be open this year.
+Five gardens will be open this year.
 Between them they offer magnificent views; cottage garden charm; water features; quiet spaces; and history in abundance.

 Admission and Parking